Arul-Kaarthikeyan/QuickQuery/README.md

-# RightClickGPT
+# QuickQuery

-RightClickGPT is a Chrome extension that allows you to quickly ask OpenAI about selected text or images using the right-click context menu.
+QuickQuery is a Chrome extension that allows you to quickly ask OpenAI about selected text or images using the right-click context menu.

 ## Features